 \subsection{Algebraic sets and varieties}

-By assigning values in $\bbK^d$ to $\bx$, a polynomial $f\in\bbK[\bx]$ can be regarded as a function from the affine space $\bbK^d$ to $\bbK$.
-Then the set of zeros of a polynomial set $P\subset\bbK[\bx]$ can be defined as $Z(P)\triangleq\{\bx\in\bbK^d\mid\forall f\in P.\, f(\bx)=0\}$.
-It is easy to verify that $Z(P)=Z(\langle P\rangle)$. \begin{defn}[Algebraic Set and Variety] A subset $X\subseteq\bbK^d$\begin{enumerate} \item is algebraic, if there exists some $P\subseteq\bbK[\bx]$ such that $X=Z(P)$, and $P$ is called a set of generating polynomials of $X$; \item is reducible, if it has two algebraic proper subsets $X_1$ and $X_2$ such that $X=X_1\cup X_2$; otherwise it is called irreducible; \item is a variety, if it is a nonempty irreducible algebraic set. \end{enumerate}\end{defn} The following properties on algebraic and variety can be easily verified: the union of two algebraic sets is an algebraic set, and the intersection of any family of algebraic sets is still algebraic; suppose $X_1,X_2,\cdots,X_n$ are algebraic sets and $X$ is a variety, then An algebraic set is usually represented by its generating polynomials in practice.
-Note that an algebraic set may have different sets of generating polynomials.
-However, by defining
+A polynomial $f\in\bbK[\bx]$ can be regarded as a function from the affine space $\bbK^d$ to $\bbK$.
+The set of zeros of a polynomial set $P\subset\bbK[\bx]$ can be defined as $Z(P)\triangleq\{\bx\in\bbK^d\mid\forall f\in P\colon f(\bx)=0\}$.
+It is trivial to verify that $Z(P)=Z(\langle P\rangle)$. \begin{defn}[Algebraic Set and Variety] A subset $X\subseteq\bbK^d$\begin{enumerate} \item is \emph{algebraic}, if there exists $P\subseteq\bbK[\bx]$ such that $X=Z(P)$, and $P$ is called a set of \emph{generating polynomials of $X$}; \item is \emph{reducible}, if it has two proper algebraic subsets $X_1$ and $X_2$ such that $X=X_1\cup X_2$; otherwise it is called \emph{irreducible}; \item is a \emph{variety}, if it is a nonempty irreducible algebraic set. \end{enumerate}\end{defn} The following properties on algebraic sets and varieties hold: the union of two algebraic sets is an algebraic set, and the intersection of any family of algebraic sets is algebraic; suppose $X_1,X_2,\ldots,X_n$ are algebraic sets and $X$ is a variety, then

+An algebraic set is usually represented by a (not necessarily unique) set of generating polynomials.
+By defining